HIGHVIBE/vibes.org-web-app/README.md

 Welcome to the [Vibes.org](http:/vibes.org/ "Vibes.org") Github!

-Vibes.org is the main platform application for the Highvibe.network.
+Vibes.org is the main platform application for the Highvibe Network.
 We are a growing, fully remote, globally distributed team - and are working hard to bring an incredible Web3 experience to our users.

 We are the creators or the Highvibe Network, so if you don't know who we are, take a look here →